xaratustrah/dft/README.md

 # dft
 testing dft algorithm with fortran and python to check the speed and usage of f2py.
 Python code inspired by [this page](https://github.com/xaratustrah/dft).
 Fortran code written accordingly.

-Compile with
+Before binding into python, first try to check the codes separately by themselves:

+    gfortran fort_dft.f95 && ./a.out
+    ./py_dft.py

+After seeing the same results, proceed to the next section: Compile with

     f2py -c --fcompiler=gnu95 -m fort_dft fort_dft.f95